IndexZer0/eloquent-filtering/README.md

 ### Error Handling

-If you choose to not suppress exceptions in the config file and handle errors yourself:

 All exceptions thrown by the package implement `\IndexZer0\EloquentFiltering\Contracts\EloquentFilteringException`.

 How-ever it doesn't harm to also catch `\Throwable`.